linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/28 Volatility.md

 You should keep in mind when reading this chapter that the distribution of asset prices remains an area in which there is significant ongoing research.
 Statistical techniques for measuring volatility continue to evolve, and there is a search for pricing models that best explain observed option prices.

-# I. IMPLIED VOLATILITY
+## I. IMPLIED VOLATILITY

 To provide a context for the discussion in this chapter, we begin by reviewing implied volatility.
 Figure 1 depicts implied volatilities for exchange-traded IBM and S&P 500 index options on January 18, 2012, an arbitrarily chosen date.
 The patterns are typical, with in-the-money (low strike) calls having higher implied volatilities than at-the-money and out-of-the-money calls.
 In addition, the implied volatility curve is flatter for options with longer time to maturity.
 You may see volatilities such as those in Figure 1 plotted in a three-dimensional graph, with time to maturity on one axis and strike prices on a different axis.
 Such a plot is called a volatility surface.

 The pattern of implied volatilities generally is referred to as the volatility skew.
 However, specific patterns are frequently observed.
 If you use your imagination, the implied volatility plot in Figure 1 resembles a lopsided grin or a smirk.
 The pattern in the figure is sometimes called a volatility smirk.
 When the plot of implied volatility against strike prices looks like a smile, it is called a volatility smile.
 Volatility frowns may also be observed.

 Implied volatility may seem like a natural way to measure the volatility that is expected to prevail over a future period of time.
 However, the fact that implied volatilities are not constant across strike prices and over time raises at least two issues.
 First, it is common to measure implied volatility using the Black-Scholes model, which assumes that volatility is constant.
-The volatility skew may reflect pricing or specification error in the Black-Scholes
+The volatility skew may reflect pricing or specification error in the Black-Scholes model, which raises the question of what implied volatility actually measures.

-FIGURE I
+# FIGURE 1

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/10e8007b-6b0c-4ee4-a779-beb006a490c3/5ec7b5019d5f40ea7fd5314e6a0f7fb8d04fe4dde310e35a7a62e95cb8ff287d.jpg)